nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Missing data file

    1. Test case: Delete `clientell.json` from the data file directory.
 If there is no such file, do nothing.<br>
-      Expected: The app launches correctly with a client list populated with sample clients.
+      Expected: The app launches correctly with a client list populated with sample clients.<br>
+&nbsp;
 &nbsp;

 2. Corrupted data file

    1. Test case: Add in irrelevant key-value pairs in `clientell.json`.<br>